 Nepali Spell Checker makes it easy to spell-check in Nepali by utilizing data from the official Nepali dictionary and incorporating Nepali grammar rules.
 Potential misspelled words that are not found in the dictionary are presented with relevant suggestions (powered by a comprehensive set of Nepali words and phrases.)

-To spell-check your text, paste Nepali text into the editor box and click the "Check Spelling" button.
-Nepali Spell Checker will analyze your text and if it finds a misspelled term, either a word or a phrase, it will provide you with suggestions for the misspelled term.
-You can, then, either replace the misspelled term with a suggestion from the list of suggestions or ignore the suggestions and not make the change.
+To spell-check, paste your Nepali text into the editor box and click the "Check Spelling" button.
+Nepali Spell Checker will analyze your text and if it finds a misspelled term, either a word or a phrase, it will provide you with relevant suggestions.
+You can, then, either replace the misspelled term with one of the suggestions or ignore the suggestions and not make the change.

 While replacing the misspelled term with one of the suggestions, you can do so for just that particular occurrence of the misspelled term or have the change applied to all occurrences of the misspelled term.
 In a similar fashion, you can ignore a particular occurrence of the term or ignore all occurrences of the term.
 The Replace All, or Ignore All, operation replaces, or ignores, the term from the current position of the term to the end of the text.

 How suggestions are made